csun-spring25-ece-425/Timer_0A_Example/README.md

-# ECE 425L - Microprocessor Systems Lab
+# ECE 425 - Microprocessor Systems
 **CSU Northridge**

 **Department of Electrical and Computer Engineering**

-## Timer 0A Driver Example
+## Timer 0A Interrupt Example